 It’s OK for you to decide on what and how much you want to do as a grandparent – and this might change as other things change.
-If you can be open and clear with your grandchildren’s parents about your choices, it will help everybody understand where the boundaries are.
+If you can be open and clear with your grandchild’s parents about your choices, it will help everybody understand where the boundaries are.

-Sometimes your grandchildren’s parents will need time and space to work out their own roles as parents or to bond with their new baby.
+Sometimes your grandchild’s parents will need time and space to work out their own roles as parents or to bond with their new baby.
 Even if you really want to be involved, at these times you might need to back off a little bit.

-Setting boundaries as a grandparent
+Thinking about boundaries as a grandparent

-- Think about what you want to do and what you can do.
-For example, you might be keen to spend time with your grandchildren while their parents are around, but you’re not ready to look after them on your own just yet.
+- Decide how much responsibility you’re comfortable with.
+For example, you might be keen to spend time with your grandchild while their parents are around, but you’re not ready to look after them on your own just yet.
 Or you might not want to look after them at all – and that’s OK.

-If you need to talk with your grandchildren’s parents about roles and boundaries, the conversation might go best at a time when you’re all calm and relaxed.
+- Choose a time when you’re all calm and relaxed.
 You don’t have to make a special time to talk, though – you can bring up the issue at a time that’s good for everyone.

 - If you want to be more involved, say so – but be sensitive to the needs of the new parents.
 For example, ‘I’d love to look after Frankie while you go out for a coffee, but I understand that you might not be ready to leave her just yet’.

 - Speak up if you feel that the new parents want more than you can manage.
 For example, ‘I can look after Riley on Tuesday afternoons, but I have things to do on other days’.

 - Plan for emergencies and unexpected events.
 For example, be specific about when it’s OK to call you at short notice, or whether you want to be listed as a contact at your grandchild’s child care service.

 - Suggest a trial period if you’re concerned about taking on too much.
 For example, ‘Let’s try it for a month and see how it goes’.